My Triumph Scrambler — a 2014 air/oil-cooled fuel-injected model — was a motorcycle that I loved from the moment it fired up.

 Triumph Scrambler Shortcomings that must be mentioned

 - Power: The Triumph Scrambler is not high-powered.
-It produces 55hp.
+The original air/oil-cooled one produces 55-65 bhp.
 That’s less than nearly every motorcycle I’ve ever ridden.
 Yes, it has a nice torque curve, but the party is over by just 7,000 RPM.
-(Torque * RPM = Power)
+(Torque x RPM = Power — see my guide on how power and torque inter-relate).
+The 1200 models also are more tuned for torque than power, and produce peak power of 89 bhp.

-- Weight: The Triumph Scrambler is heavy.
-Fully fuelled, it’s over 220kg.
-That’s normal for a road motorcycle, though heavy compared to sporty ones, which these days are commonly produced in the 200kg range for sporty standards.
-It’s extremely heavy for something meant to “scramble”.
+- Weight: The Triumph Scrambler is heavy relative to its power output.
+Fully fuelled, it’s over 220kg (no matter the size).
+That’s normal for a road motorcycle, though heavy compared to sporty ones, which these days are commonly produced in the 200 kg range for sporty standards.
+It’s quite heavy for something meant to “Scramble”.
+The 2024+ Triumph Scrambler 400 X is much lighter, but still heavy when compared to competing dual-sport bikes.

 - Mechanics: The Scrambler is annoying to work on.
-Graciously, it only has one head, unlike v-twins.
+Graciously, it only has one cylinder head and only two cylinders (the 400 has one), and there’s no fairing to get out of the way.
 But getting to the engine for anything basic needs a random assortment of hex nuts, star nuts, bolts and screws to be removed.
-They could all have been standardised very easily, and in fact this is one of the first thing a mechanic owner should do.
+They could all have been standardised very easily, and in fact this is one of the first things a mechanic owner should do.
 And it’s super annoying removing the tank, so much so that people just usually don’t (awkwardly turning it 90 degrees instead).

 It’s not just me that thinks the Scrambler might have a few issues, either.
 Here are a number of reviews from when it was launched: